 - Pour mixture into a bowl and stir together with the rest of ingredients, except for berries, until smooth.

 - Pour muffin mix into baking cups or lightly greased muffin pan.

-- Bake for 20 minutes until top is golden.
+- Bake for about 20 minutes until top of muffins are firm.